Skip to main content

 So yes, you can learn something alone.
 The question is whether that something is actually correct.

-Here's the fundamental issue with self-teaching: you can't accurately assess your own technique.
+Here is the fundamental issue with self-teaching: you cannot accurately assess your own technique.

 When you throw a jab, you feel it.
-You think it's correct.
-But you can't see:
+You think it is correct.
+But you cannot see:

 A coach sees all of this instantly.
 They spot problems you'd never notice in a mirror or on camera.

 Watching yourself back on video helps a bit, but you still need to know what to look for.
-Without that knowledge, you'll miss the same issues a coach would catch immediately.
+Without that knowledge, you will miss the same issues a coach would catch immediately.

 Bad Habits Are Worse Than No Habits